-Help kids understand the why.
-Talk with children in age-appropriate terms about the importance of mask wearing and explain germs in simple terms, Hawkins suggests.
+Help kids understand the why .
+Talk with children in age-appropriate terms about the importance of mask-wearing and explain germs in simple terms, Dr. Hawkins suggests.
 For example, explain that germs can go from our body to someone else's body when we cough, sneeze or breathe too close to someone else.
 Masks protect our own noses and mouths from germs, but wearing a mask can also protect our friends because it keeps our germs closer to our own bodies.

 Explain that masks are the rule right now.
 Just like wearing shoes to play outside, wearing a seatbelt in the car or wearing a coat when it's cold, there are certain rules we all follow that help us stay safe and healthy.

 Offer some simple choices to help them feel more in control.
-For example, tell them they decide whether to put the mask on when we leave the house or in the car.
+For example, tell them they decide whether to put the mask on when you leave the house or in the car.

 Make mask-wearing playful.
 Let them choose their own mask color and pattern.
-A lot of retailers are offering kid-friendly masks now.
-Let them get creative decorating their masks with stickers, ribbons and so on.
+Let them get creative by decorating their masks with stickers, ribbons and so on.

-Be consistent in mask wearing to establish good habits and routine.
+Be consistent in mask-wearing to establish good habits and routines.

 Finally, don't underestimate the hugely important role you and your family play in helping your child adjust to wearing a face mask.
 As Dr. Berliner points out, making this change "requires guidance from authority figures, especially parents, that masks are safe, good for your health and really important and necessary.
 And the best way to impart this message to children is to lead by example."

-While it may feel natural to make jokes about masks or roll our eyes good-naturedly while putting them on, these actions can be interpreted by young children in a different way than we intend, and we can inadvertently become what Berliner calls a "negative beacon" with regard to wearing masks.
-If we send the signal to our kids that masks are a pain and an annoyance but oh well, we gotta wear 'em anyway, then of course our kids will notice we're less than enthusiastic.
+While it may feel natural to make jokes about masks or roll our eyes good-naturedly while putting them on, these actions can be interpreted by young children in a different way than we intend, and we can inadvertently become what Dr. Berliner calls a "negative beacon" with regard to wearing masks.
+If we send the signal to our kids that masks are a pain and an annoyance but oh well, we gotta wear 'em anyway , then, of course, our kids will notice we're less than enthusiastic.

 Each of us can play an important role in reducing the spread of the coronavirus in our communities.
-Helping our kids adjust to wearing face masks in public and in school is a challenge none of us could have foreseen.
-But we can do hard things.
+Helping our kids adjust to wearing face masks in public and in school is one simple step in saving countless lives.